KenichiNogami/EQ-Risk-Share-by-ETH/README.md

     e.g. If you want to claim round 20 and 21. claim(20), claim(21)

-Other detail matters are as following program.
-If there is a contradiction between the two, following program takes precedence.
+Other detail matters are as smart contract.
+This notation is only for your reference use.
+If there is a contradiction between the two, smart contract takes precedence.